leangjia/blender_docs/trunk/blender_docs/manual/modeling/volumes/properties.rst

       Repeat
          Cycles the frames in the sequence; restarting at frame one.
       Ping-Pong
-         Repeats the frames, reversing the playback direction every other cycle.
+         Repeats the frames, reversing the playback direction on every other cycle.

 .. _bpy.types.VolumeDisplay: